5 reasons to plan a family holiday to France

-France is a destination I was able to introduce my girls to this year.
-For myself it is the country I have visited the most.
-The first time when I was not much older than my two are now.
+France is a destination I introduced my girls to as pre-schoolers and, at that point it was my most-visited country.
+The first time when I was not much older than my two during their first French adventure.
 But what is it that keeps drawing me back?
-I’ve strolled the streets of Paris, kayaked down the Ardeche, driven across the highest bridge in the world, the Millau Viaduct, and relaxed on the never ending beaches of the atlantic coast.
+I’ve strolled the streets of Paris, kayaked down the Ardeche, driven across the highest bridge in the world, the Millau Viaduct, and relaxed on the never ending beaches of the Atlantic coast.
 But the more I read about France the more I realise I’ve only scratched the surface.
 Here’s some reasons why I would like to revisit.
 And why you should consider a holiday in France with kids.

 Contents - jump to what you'd like to know